-Thanks to all the climatic changes, mercury is soaring this summer, even in the historically cool places.
-If you have an infant to take care of, then you might be full of questions on how to ensure the little one does not bear the brunt of this harsh summer.
-We have answered some of the most commonly asked questions for new mommies below:
+If you have an infant to take care of, then you might be full of questions about how to ensure the little one does not bear the brunt of this harsh summer.
+You may also be getting advice from many sources on how to care for a newborn in the summer, and it’s possible that your grandma has some tried-and-true home treatments for rashes.
+In this blog, you may find answers to some of the most commonly asked questions for new mommies.

 It is safer to put your child in an A/C room than in a hot and humid environment.
-This is because your infant cannot yet regulate his body temperature based on the outside temperature like we adults do.
-Their systems are still a ‘work-in-progress’ kind of a thing.
-So, if the child is in a hot room, then he is more susceptible to heat-related problems like rashes, dehydration and tiredness.
+This is because your infant cannot yet regulate his body temperature based on the outside temperature as we adults do.
+Their systems are still a ‘work-in-progress’ kind of thing.
+So, if the child is in a hot room, then he is more susceptible to heat-related problems like rashes, dehydration, and tiredness.

 Air conditioners regulate the room temperature well.
 No harm in using them at a 24°C-25°C temperature.
 That said, fresh air and air circulation are important too.
 So why don’t you use the fan to circulate air during play time and A/C to regulate temperature during the baby’s sleep time?
 That should give a good balance.
 Read more on using air conditioners and your baby here.